 Farmer's grief: lodged.

 Smack in Rani Khera.
-Forget subdivisions.
-There weren't any, but many homeowners now had the money to build their own castles.
+Forget tract homes or high-rise blocks, but many homeowners now had the money to build their own castles.

 Street scene, with an old though now paved lane and a fine display of family wealth.

 A different kettle of fish.
 This is Khaluwas, a village south of the town of Hissar, or Hisar.

 Actually, this is a more prosperous village than it seems, thanks to irrigation, which has arrived in the last few decades.
 New canals have drawn many residents to houses, out in the fields, leaving many old houses as cattle sheds.

 One family was still resident behind this gate.
 That circular object visible through the gate is probably a manually operated fodder chopper.

 Agribusinessmen of Khaluwas, posing next to the irrigated land that is their wealth.

 The source of the water.

 Where do such improvements come from?
 They're the result of a century of community-development work.
 One important chapter in that saga began here in Maheva, in the Etawah District east of Delhi.
 This was the site of the first great, post-Independence push by the Government of India to transform a nation of villages.